 df a data.frame with columns minimum 4 columns: seqnames, start ("pos" in final seqinfo Seqinfo object, defaul NULL (created from ranges).
-Add to avoid warnings later
+Add to avoid warnings later on differences in seqinfo.

 GA object), cigar and strand.

 Additional columns will be assigned as meta columns